YairAn/AYU-Moodle-Plugin/README.md

 ## Installation guide

 ## Prerquisites
-- First make sure that you have the Moodle system (a stable version) installed on your divice (either on your system or as local host).
+- First make sure that you have the Moodle system (a stable version) 3.11.1 or higher installed on your divice (either on your system or as local host).
   You can find instructions here: https://docs.moodle.org/311/en/Installing_Moodle
-- Make sure that you have python installed on your divice.
+- Make sure that you have python(3.8) installed on your divice.
 - Chrome browser.
-- Chrome driver , you can download it here https://chromedriver.chromium.org/downloads
+- Chrome driver ,(a stable version 9.0 and higher) you can download it here https://chromedriver.chromium.org/downloads
 - Clone or download this repository to your divice.
 - Compress the "assign" folder to a zip file (it will be in the folder you downloaded from this repository).